Infinix Hot 10 price in Pakistan July 2023

-Infinix, a brand known for offering feature-packed smartphones at affordable prices, has introduced its latest offering, the Infinix Hot 10.
-This smartphone promises to deliver a superior mobile experience without breaking the bank.
+Infinix, a leading smartphone brand known for offering feature-packed devices at budget-friendly prices, has launched its latest offering in Pakistan, the Infinix Hot 10.
+This new smartphone comes with impressive specifications and is sure to catch the attention of budget-conscious consumers.
+Let’s take a closer look at its price and specifications to see what it brings to the table.

-The Infinix Hot 10 boasts a large 6.78-inch IPS LCD display with an HD+ resolution of 720 x 1640 pixels.
-This expansive display offers a broad canvas for immersive gaming, multimedia viewing, and multitasking.
+The Infinix Hot 10 has a sleek and modern design that is bound to appeal to users who prefer a stylish-looking smartphone.
+The device comes in four eye-catching color options: Obsidian Black, Amber Red, Moonlight Jade, and Ocean Wave.

-Powering the device is a capable MediaTek Helio G70 (12 nm) octa-core processor, which delivers smooth performance and efficient multitasking.
-The chipset is optimized to handle everyday tasks and provide a seamless experience for the average user.
+The smartphone features a large 6.78-inch IPS LCD panel with a resolution of 720 x 1640 pixels.
+While the resolution might not be Full-HD, the screen still offers vivid colors and sharp visuals, making it ideal for watching videos, playing games, and browsing the web.

-The smartphone is available in multiple RAM and storage configurations, catering to diverse user needs.
-With variants ranging from 4GB to 6GB of RAM and 64GB to 128GB of internal storage, users have the flexibility to choose the option that suits their requirements.
+The Infinix Hot 10 is powered by the MediaTek Helio G70 (12 nm) octa-core chipset, a capable processor known for delivering smooth performance in day-to-day tasks and even handling some casual gaming.
+The gadget includes 3 GB of RAM and 64 GB of built-in storage.

-The Infinix Hot 10 boasts a versatile quad-camera setup on the rear.
-It consists of a 16-megapixel primary sensor, an ultra-wide lens, a macro lens, and a depth sensor.
-This configuration allows users to capture sharp and detailed images in various lighting conditions.
+In the camera department, the Infinix Hot 10 doesn’t disappoint.
+It comes with a quad-camera setup on the rear, featuring a 16 MP primary sensor, a 2 MP macro lens, a 2 MP depth sensor, and an AI lens.
+The camera system is equipped with various shooting modes and AI enhancements, allowing users to capture stunning photos and videos.

-The phone houses an 8-megapixel selfie camera equipped with AI beautification features, enabling users to take stunning selfies and make video calls with ease.
+On the front, there is an 8MP selfie camera housed in a hole-punch cutout, offering users the convenience of taking high-quality selfies and engaging in video calls.

-The smartphone is powered by a 5200 mAh, non-removable battery, which gives a long battery backup on a single charge.
+In terms of connectivity, the Infinix Hot 10 supports 4G LTE, Wi-Fi, Bluetooth, GPS, and a microUSB port for charging and data transfer.
+A 5200 mAh, non-removable battery powers the smartphone, which gives a long battery backup on a single charge.

 Infinix Hot 10 price in Pakistan is Rs.
 20,999.